 Salmon with Creamy Dill Sauce

-Salmon and dill are a classic pairing, and this is one of the best recipes I’ve tried.
+Salmon and dill are a classic pairing, and this is one of the best recipes for dill sauce.
 The sauce is simple to prepare and complements the salmon perfectly.

 Salmon Sous Vide